BITSS/CEGA2017/README.md

 ### Materials for the workshop on reproducibility
 The instructions to install the software used in the workshop can be found [here](https://github.com/fhoces/BITSS_SPANISH/tree/master/2-Registros#instalación-de-software).

+All the materials for the workshop are in this repository.
 Los materiales del seminario y el taller se encuentran en este repositorio.
 El repositorio contiene carpetas con la siguiente información:

 1-Presentacion tiene la presentación del seminario.